 - University of Washington Hospitals, 9/89-12/89

-- Dr. Silbergeld was recognized as a 2013 "Top Doctor" in Seattle Met magazine's annual survey.
+- Dr. Silbergeld was recognized as a 2013 and 2014 "Top Doctor" in Seattle Met magazine's annual survey.

 - For more information about Dr. Daniel L. Silbergeld's clinical and research expertise, click here.